๐Ÿ Marine Biology

 1. Which two organisms demonstrate convergent evolution of bioluminescent hunting strategies, and how do their approaches differ?

-2. Compare the symbiotic relationships of giant tube worms and yeti crabs—what type of symbiosis does each represent, and why does this distinction matter ecologically?
+2. Compare the symbiotic relationships of giant tube worms and yeti crabs.
+What type of symbiosis does each represent, and why does this distinction matter ecologically?

 4. Both the blobfish and dumbo octopus have gelatinous bodies.
 Explain the selective pressure that produced this convergent trait and describe how their ecological roles differ despite similar body plans.

 5. Lanternfish are sometimes called the "most important fish you've never heard of."
-Using concepts of vertical migration and trophic transfer, explain their significance to both deep-sea and surface ocean ecosystems.
+Using concepts of diel vertical migration and trophic transfer, explain their significance to both deep-sea and surface ocean ecosystems.